-At August 31, 2023, we had cash and cash equivalents of \$4,043,279, as compared to cash and cash equivalents of \$9,240,241 at February 28, 2023.
+At November 30, 2023, we had cash and cash equivalents of \$1,934,565, as compared to cash and cash equivalents of \$9,240,241 at February 28, 2023.
 Our mobile payment business model necessitates periodic fund deposits with our telecommunication companies to obtain access to the mobile data and talk time we make available to consumers on our portal.
-Our recent capital influx enabled us to amplify our prepayments and deposits with the telecommunication entities, subsequently driving a surge in revenue.
-Therefore, the observed variability in our cash holdings is a deliberate operational strategy to optimize revenue generation.
+The capital influx from our November 2022 private placements enabled us to subsequently amplify our prepayments and deposits with the telecommunication entities, subsequently driving a surge in revenue.
+Therefore, the observed variability in our cash holdings is a deliberate operational strategy to try to optimize revenue generation.
 The Company otherwise does not have any planned capital expenditures and has historically funded its operations from revenues and sales of securities, including convertible debt securities.
-We believe that our cash on hand and cash equivalents, coupled with our operating revenues, will sufficiently cover our projected operational needs and address our outstanding liabilities for the upcoming year.
+We believe that our cash on hand and cash equivalents, coupled with our operating revenues, will sufficiently cover our projected operational needs and address our outstanding liabilities for the next 12 monhts.
 For more expansive growth, further enhancing our deposits with telecommunication entities will be crucial.
 In line with this, we intend to continue to seek additional capital through public or private sales of our equity or debt securities, or both.
 We might also enter into financing arrangements with commercial banks or non-traditional lenders.
 We cannot provide investors with any assurance that we will be able to raise additional funding from the sale of our equity or debt securities, or both, in order to increase our deposits with our telecommunications company clients, or if available, that such funding will be on terms acceptable to us.

-We did, however, raise \$840,000 through the exercise of warrants to purchase shares of our common stock during the six months ended August 31, 2023, which transactions were exempt from the registration requirements of the U.S. Securities Act of 1933, as amended (the "U.S. Securities Act").
+We did, however, raise \$840,000 through the exercise of warrants to purchase shares of our common stock during the nine months ended November 30, 2023, which transactions were exempt from the registration requirements of the U.S. Securities Act of 1933, as amended (the "U.S. Securities Act").